richselby7878/xm-labs-statuspage-steps/README.md

 	<kbd>  <img src="/media/step_delete.png" width="200"> </kbd>

 Deletes a Statuspage Incident using the Statuspage Unique Id.
-Delete as in remove it entirely, not change a status.
+Delete as in remove it entirely gone-forever.

 *	Statuspage Get Incident From Keywords